ancatmara/early-irish-lemmatizer/README.md

 **Lemmatize all texts in the directory**

-*Lemmatizes the text from all txt files in the directory and writes the output into the "lemmatized" folder; returns a dictionary with non-dictionary forms and their counts*
+*Lemmatizes the text from all txt files in the directory and writes the output into the "lemmatized" folder; returns a dictionary with unknown forms and their counts*

 ```python
 nondict = Lemmatizer.process_files(path)
 ```

-**Lemmatize a string*
+**Lemmatize a string**

 *Initializes the Lemmatizer class for a string*

 There are two available methods for now, 'baseline' and 'predict'.
-'Baseline' returns lemmas for all dictionary words and demutated forms for non-dictionary words; 'predict' predicts lemmas for non-dictionary words.
+'Baseline' returns lemmas for all known words and demutated forms for unknown words; 'predict' predicts lemmas for unknown words.
 The default method is 'predict'.

 ```python
 lem = Lemmatizer(string, method='baseline')